elazar/resume/README.md

 http://wheniwork.com

+**Senior Full Stack Enginer (Remote) - July 2017 to Present**

-**Full Stack Enginer (Remote) - July 2015 to Present**
+**Full Stack Enginer (Remote) - July 2015 to June 2017**

-* Maintained a legacy codebase using PHP or HHVM, MySQL, and the Kohana and Backbone frameworks
+* Maintained a legacy codebase using PHP 5 and HHVM, MySQL, and the Kohana and Backbone frameworks
-* Developed an ADR framework called Equip and supporting libraries for it
+* Developed an ADR framework called [Equip](https://github.com/equip) and supporting libraries for it
-* Participated in an iterative codebase transition to use PHP 7 and the Symfony framework and React and Redux libraries
+* Participated in an iterative codebase transition to use PHP 7, Symfony, React, and Redux
+* Lead a project to extract integrations functionality into a Symfony microservice backed by DynamoDB and SQS

 ### Blopboard